The 9 Best Home Swapping (House Exchange) Websites in 2026 – Reviewed

 Home exchange really looks cool.
 It’s basically a home-swapping service where you contact other members and arrange an exchange.

-Membership is 150$ per year, but you’ll get a second year for free if you don’t get to arrange an exchange in your first 12 months.
-Map interface.
+Membership is $150 per year, but you’ll get a second year free if you don’t arrange an exchange in your first 12 months—map interface.

-Of course, that’s pretty different from a couch-crash website, you need to have an available home and you’re exchanger of choice needs to be interested in staying at your place.
+Of course, that’s pretty different from a couch-crash website; you need to have an available home, and your exchange partner needs to be interested in staying at your place.

-Nevertheless, it looks like a great way to save on vacations for families, it just needs some planning.
+Nevertheless, it looks like a great way to save on family vacations; it just needs some planning.
 Many of the properties listed on the website are stunning.

 Love Home Swap